 The prompt dower is payable immediately after the marriage but the deferred Dower becomes payable either on the dissolution of the marriage or on the happening of a specified event.
-When dower is fixed, it is usual to split it into two equal parts, one part is paid at once or on demand and the other on the death of the husband or on divorce or on the happening of some specified event.
+When dower is fixed, it is usual to split it into two equal parts, one part is paid at once or on-demand and the other on the death of the husband or on divorce or on the happening of some specified event.
 In Ithna Ashari Law, the presumption is that the whole of the dower is prompt but in Hanafi Law, the position is different.

-Ideally and usually, the whole Mahr is required to be promptly awarded but in earlier case, the Full Bench held that the usage (custom) of the wife’s family is the main consideration and in absence of proof of custom, the presumption is that one half is prompt.
+Ideally and usually, the whole Mahr is required to be promptly awarded but in the earlier cases, the Full Bench held that the usage (custom) of the wife’s family is the main consideration and in absence of proof of custom, the presumption is that one half is prompt.
 However, the proportion may be changed to suit particular cases.

 Increase or decrease of dower

 The Husband may at any time increase the Dower.
 Like-wise, the wife may remit the Dower wholly or partly.
-The remission of the Mahr by wife is called as Hibatul Mahr or Hiba-I-Mahr. when a wife was being ignored by husband and thought that only way to win him back was to waive Mahr, her remission of Mahr was considered without her consent and was not binding on her.
+The remission of the Mahr by the wife is called as Hibatul Mahr or Hiba-I-Mahr. when a wife was being ignored by her husband and thought that only way to win him back was to waive Mahr, her remission of Mahr was considered without her consent and was not binding on her.

 Remedies of a Muslim woman to recover dower

 The right to dower is an inherent right of every Muslim wife.
 But, unless this right is effectively enforced, it is of no use to her.
-Under Muslim law, following means of enforcement of the right to dower are available to a wife (or widow):
+Under Muslim law, the following means of enforcement of the right to dower are available to a wife (or widow):

 Refusal of Conjugal Rights

-Before consummation of the marriage, the wife is entitled to deny cohabitation to the husband till he gives her Prompt Dower on demand.
-It is to be noted that under Muslim law a husband has right to cohabit with his wife and she cannot refuse the same without any reasonable excuse.
+Before the consummation of the marriage, the wife is entitled to deny cohabitation to the husband till he gives her Prompt Dower on demand.
+It is to be noted that under Muslim law a husband has the right to cohabit with his wife and she cannot refuse the same without any reasonable excuse.

 Case : Nasra Begam v.
 Rizwan Ali